cocos/cocos-docs/en/advanced-topics/render-flow.md

 ## v2.x Rendering Process

-In v2.x, RenderFlow divides multiple render states according to the frequency of calls in the rendering process, such as Transform, Render, Children and so on, and each render state corresponds to a function.
+In v2.x, RenderFlow divides multiple render states according to the frequency of calls in the rendering process, such as **Transform**, **Render**, **Children** and so on, and each render state corresponds to a function.
 During the initialization of the RenderFlow, the corresponding rendering branches are created in advance based on these states, which link the corresponding states in turn.

 For example, if a node needs to update the matrix in the current frame and needs to render itself, then this node will update his flag as: